Virtual Trivia Tuesday

 Following the screening, participate in a panel discussion and audience Q & A with an esteemed group of panelists moderated by PBS North Carolina’s Frank Graff, producer/host of SCI NC and PBS North Carolina’s original science content, for a lively and informative discussion.
 Audience engagement is encouraged.
 You will be able to ask questions via the chat feature.
 We will make every attempt to get to all questions.

 Science Tonight (formerly the Science Cafe) is a livestream show for people who want to know more.
 Host Chris Smith talks with interesting people making exciting, everyday discoveries in science, nature, tech and more.
 Watch every Thursday night to grow your brain and get the latest stories in the science world.

 Wednesday, April 17, 10:30am–11:30am

 Join us as Steven McAllister from the Triangle Orchid Society shares his love of orchids and provides tips and tricks on how to grow orchids at home.
 Whether you received an orchid as a gift or you’re ready to become more adventurous with your indoor garden, this program is a great place to start.
 Even if you aren’t ready to tend to orchids quite yet, tune in to learn what makes them so special and why they have been fascinating naturalists since their discovery.

 Current membership and preregistration required.
-Recommended for all ages.
+Recommended for ages 14+, but all ages welcome.
 Not a member yet?
 Join today!

 Join us for a series of fun, family-friendly programs — just for members!
 Each month, we’ll bring you an exclusive glimpse into nature and opportunities to engage with Museum experts.